Orientation theory in arithmetic geometry: Orientation and characteristic classes

 called the \emph{purity isomorphism}.

+\begin{rem} For the reader who does not want to restrict to pure codimension pairs, let us indicate that in general, the codimension of a regular closed pair $(X,Z)$ is Zariski local in $Z$, as well as the rank of its normal bundle $N_ZX$.
+Then the convention of \ref{rem:non_constant_rk} will apply both to the refined fundamental class and the purity isomorphism associated with $(X,Z)$. \end{rem}

 \begin{ex} Let $E/X$ be a vector bundle.
 Then the closed $X$-pair $(E,X)$ corresponding to the zero section is $\E$-pure -- see Example \ref{ex:abs_pure}(1).
-Then we get almost readily from the above definition the equality of classes in $\E^{**}(\Th(E/X))$:
+Then we get from the above definition the equality of classes in $\E^{**}(\Th(E/X))$: